ThundeRatz/STM32RF24/CONTRIBUTING.md

 - Use a clear title
 - Specify the version of the library
-- Specify OS, VM (if applicable), project's microcontroller, and other configurations that may be usefull
+- Specify OS, VM (if applicable), project's microcontroller, and other configurations that may be useful
 - Describe the steps to reproduce the bug
 - Describe the observed and the expected behavior
 - Include screenshots, gifs, any type of reference that helps to explain the problem